joffy69-2/band-milestone/README.md

 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 1. Existing fan
     - As an existing fan, I want to find gig dates so that I can book tickets.
 I want to browse a shop so that I can purchase merchandise.
+I want to know more about the band members.
 2. Potential fan
     - As a potential fan, I want to read about the band and browse photos, so that I can decide whether The Real Faux Furs are for me.
 I want to find gig dates, so that I can book tickets.
 3. Potential hirer